-Looking for a hotel in London can be really overwhelming: there are thousands of options in dozens in neighborhoods.
+Looking for a hotel in London can be really overwhelming: there are thousands of options in dozens of neighborhoods.
 But look no further, the Trafalgar St. James is the perfect lodging option in the heart of London.
-Located centrally on Trafalgar Square, the Trafalgar St. James is a trendy and elegant boutique hotel with sophisticated decor, incredibly easy access the city’s landmarks and one of the best rooftop in London.
+Located centrally on Trafalgar Square, the Trafalgar St. James is a trendy and elegant boutique hotel with sophisticated decor, incredibly easy access to the city’s landmarks, and one of the best rooftops in London.
 Here is my review of the Trafalgar St James which is one of the best places to stay in London!

 The room at The Trafalgar St James was definitely the highlight of our stay.
-The room was very comfortable but most of all extremely well appointed with a very smart use of space.
-We found plenty of storage for our luggage which were never in our way.
-We enjoyed relaxing in the small living area, and having a dedicated space to grab a drink at the end of the day.
+The room was very comfortable but most of all extremely well appointed with very smart use of space.
+We found plenty of storage for our luggage which was never in our way.
+We enjoyed relaxing in the small living area and having a dedicated space to grab a drink at the end of the day.
 The room decor was Instagram goals.
 I was swooning over the trendy gallery wall above the bed featuring a black and white picture of a young Mick Jagger… oh so delightfully British!
 The big bed was plush and heaven to lay into after a whole day walking the streets of London.

 The breakfast at the Trafalgar St James was seriously the highlight of my day.
 I do have a soft spot for hotel breakfasts… but this was was literally over the top.
-Along with a large breakfast buffet, we had a choice of a few A La Carte options including omelette, egg Benedict and traditional English breakfast.
+Along with a large breakfast buffet, we had a choice of a few A La Carte options including omelet, egg Benedict and traditional English breakfast.
 Everything was absolutely delicious.
-If you decide to stay at the St James make sure your room includes breakfast!
+If you decide to stay at the St James hotel make sure your room includes breakfast!
 Trust me it will be worth it…